How to deal with lower back pain naturally

 Treat yourself and your problematic back and head in to Northern Myotherapy for a remedial massage.
 All our treatments are based on our proven holistic approach, and are designed to provide you with substantial healing and pain relief.

 Don’t prolong your agony.
-Schedule your appointment with us and get back to living a pain-free life as soon as you can!
+Schedule your appointment with us by calling on 03 9078 9953 and get back to living a pain-free life as soon as you can!